geostyler/geostyler-beginner-workshop/workshop/edit-ui/parser-to-ui.md

 });
 ```

-which we can then parse into the GeoStyler styling format.
+which we then can parse into the GeoStyler style format.

 ```js
 olParser.readStyle(olStyle)